funcionante/makerlab/_docs/developer/network-manager.md

-The controller behind managing all the things at the Datacenter is a flask powered HTTP Server, with the assistance of a PostgreSQL database to store all the networking-relating information.
+The controller behind managing all the things at the Datacenter is a flask powered HTTP Server, with the assistance of a PostgreSQL database to store all the networking-relative information.
 Its main functionalities are:
-*   Creation and destruction of a project's network --- when the first container is launched (within the scope of a project), an OvS bridge is created and a router-like container is started;
+*   Creation and destruction of a project's network --- when the first container is launched (within the scope of a project) or a ethernet port is requested, an OvS bridge is created and a router-like container is started;
 *   Creation and destruction of containers --- either a pre-built container or built with a Dockerfile provided by the user;
 *   Change of state (start and stop) of containers;
-*   Association of RJ-45 sockets (based on a printed ID on them) to projects' networks (communication with the SDN controller);
+*   Association of RJ-45 sockets (based on a printed ID on them) to projects' networks (in order to let the SDN controller know which ports belong to the projects' VLANs);
-*   Informational endpoints to the platform's API, mainly to the dml-servant, returning container's DockerIDs, IPs, status, logs and more.
+*   Informational endpoints to the platform's API, mainly to the `dml-servant`, returning container's DockerIDs, IPs, status, logs and more.

 ### Project's vSwitch

-Project's vSwitch is nothing more than a virtual switch (using Open vSwitch), created in the scope of each project (when the first container is created) and that will have two main purposes:
+Project's vSwitch is nothing more than a virtual switch (using Open vSwitch), created in the scope of each project (when the first container is created or a port is requested) and that will have two main purposes:
 *   Operate as a switch/bridge for attaching containers;
 *   Create a connection between the project's switch and the VTEP bridge to send the traffic trough the VxLAN tunnel, so that all containers and users'